 A's and Giants end series

-UNDATED (AP) — The final game of a four-game set between the Athletics and Giants is being played this afternoon in Oakland.
+UNDATED (AP) — There are four day games in baseball today with the best matchup taking place in Oakland.
+This is the final game of a four-game set between the Athletics and Giants.
 Last night San Francisco put an end to Oakland's six-game winning streak with a 5-2 win.
 On the mound this afternoon for the A's is 10-game winner Scott Kazmir, who is facing Tim Hudson.
-Oakland has taken an early 1-0 lead.

 The Royals and Tigers open up an interesting American League Central Division series tonight.
 The Tigers start the day with a 4 ½-game lead over the second-place Royals.
 Tonight's game is the first of four.